CollinsKippy/heroes-ngrx-app/README.md

 # HeroesNgrxApp

 This App Will Focus on the Basics of Angular.\
-Key Areas: Directives and NgRx.\
+Key Areas: Standalone Components, Directives and NgRx.\

 ## Development server